Mariuccia Iacovino: Early life

 Mariuccia Iacovino was born on 12 December 1912 in Rio de Janeiro, Brazil.
 She began studying music at a young age and by the time she was six years old, had passed the examinations to enter the Instituto Nacional de Música.
-In 1924, when the school created its orchestra, now known as the Federal University of Rio de Janeiro Symphony Orchestra, Iacovino played in the premier performance, along with Iberê Gomes Grosso and Oscar Borgerth, under the direction of Antônio Francisco Braga.
+In 1924, when the school created its orchestra, now known as the Federal University of Rio de Janeiro Symphony Orchestra, Iacovino played in the premier performance, along with Iberê Gomes Grosso and Oscar Borgerth, under the direction of Francisco Braga.
 Studying violin under the master violinist Paulina d'Ambrósio, Iacovino graduated at age fifteen, having won the gold medal.
 In 1928, she traveled to Barcelona, Spain to continue her studies with Enrique Fernández Arbós and Màrius Mateo.
 She spent a year touring and studying in Spain before returning to Brazil to study with d'Ambrósio and Heitor Villa-Lobos.
 While studying with Villa-Lobos, Iacovino met the noted pianist Arnaldo Estrela, whom she would marry.